 Mono means “one” and a monopoly is the one and only company in a market, which means that company has total market power.
-And, given its market power, it can influence price by choosing how much quantity to supply.
+And, given its market power, it can influence the price by choosing how much quantity to supply.
 However, it cannot charge just any price because the monopolist is still bound by the laws of demand.

 Figure 8-1 shows a diagram of a monopoly.
 It looks much the same as a regular market except for a new curve – marginal revenue (MR), which is the change in revenue given a change in quantity.
 Because the monopolist controls quantity, it also controls revenue.
-Remember that the demand curve is the locus of price/quantity pairs, so at each quantity the monopolist could charge the associated price.
-The monopolist wants to maximize its profits however, so it will not charge the highest price.
+Remember that the demand curve is the locus of price/quantity pairs, so at each quantity, the monopolist could charge the associated price.
+The monopolist wants to maximize its profits, however, so it will not charge the highest price.
 The rule to maximize profit as a monopolist is to select the quantity associated with the point where marginal revenue equals marginal cost (at the yellow star).
 At that quantity (QM), the monopolist knows that willingness to pay is PM.

 If there were many sellers, rather than one, the efficient market equilibrium would be where D = MC/Supply.
 This type of market structure is known as perfect competition because neither producers nor consumers can influence the price, and both producers and consumers can enter the market freely.

 Price is higher than is socially efficient, quantity is lower than what would occur at e*, and MC ≠ P. The rule for efficiency is that the marginal cost should equal the price.
 But in plain English, what does this mean?